iridium-browser/website/contribute.md

 ---
 layout: default-layout
 title: "Contribute"
-subtitle: "Help to make people's privacy not an option but normal"
+subtitle: "Help making people's privacy not an option, but normal"
-description: "Help to make people's privacy not an option but normal!
+description: "Help making people's privacy not an option, but normal!
 As you can imagine, developing, provisioning of infrastructure, and testing is very intense work..."
 hotpic-fb: "{{ '/images/hotpics/Iridium-hotpic_FB.png' | absolute_url }}"
 hotpic-tw: "{{ '/images/hotpics/Iridium-hotpic_TW.png' | absolute_url }}"
 menu: 4